homebrew-ec-foss/CHIP-Monks/README.md

 # CHIP-Monks

-CHIP-Monks is a CHIP-8 Emulator written entirely in Verilog on a simulation level.
+CHIP-Monks is a hardware implementation of CHIP-8 written entirely in Verilog on a simulation level.

 ## Mentees